-IX.
-ATTENDANCE
+X. ATTENDANCE

 - A. Regular attendance is required of all students in order to support the academic climate of the school. - B. Attendance Records - 1.
-Each school must keep and maintain accurate records of daily attendance for each student.
-Parents are to be alerted immediately if a child is absent and the parents have not already notified the school of the absence.
-The school attendance register must be kept permanently.
+Each school must keep and maintain accurate records of daily attendance for each student per the state of Oregon.
+Parents are to be alerted by 8:45 if a child is absent and the parents have not already notified the school of the absence.
+The school attendance register must be kept permanently per the state of Oregon.
 A record of each student's attendance must be entered on his/her permanent record each year.
 Each day between 8:10-8:20, the homeroom teacher will mark students either present or absent.
 Students arriving after 8:10 will be checked in through the school office and marked tardy by the administrative assistant.
 After checking in, the student will receive a hall pass, which is to be given to the teacher as proof they have been checked in and marked tardy.
-Students who miss portions of the day for an appointment will receive a "present/appointment" mark.
-Students who are pulled from school early will be marked with an "early departure."

-- C. If a child stays home in the morning due to illness, they may not be admitted for afternoon classes. - D. Doctor or Dental Appointments - 1.
+Students who miss portions of the day for an appointment will receive a "present/appointment" mark. - C. If a child stays home in the morning due to illness, they may not be admitted for the entire school day. - D. Doctor or Dental Appointments - 1.
 Parents are requested to schedule doctor/dental appointments outside regular school hours, if at all possible. - E. Homework during Absence (Please refer to Grading and Related Topics) - 1.
 For all absences, regardless of the nature of the absence, it is the student's responsibility to get assignments from the teacher, and to make up assignments.
 A student will have one day for every day of absence to complete their assignments.
-If a student is absent from class due to illness she/he may miss work, which cannot be made up, therefore an excused score will be issued for this work.
-Students will not have the opportunity to receive excused scores on assignments, test, oral reports, or quizzes.
+If a student is absent from class due to illness she/he may miss work, which cannot be made up, therefore an excused score or zero will be issued for this work.
+Students will not have the opportunity to receive excused scores on assignments, tests, oral reports, or quizzes.
 All missing scores will be entered as zeroes.
 Vacation trips outside of regularly scheduled holidays are strongly discouraged. - 2.
-When an absence is excused, the student has as many class days as were originally given for the assignment to make up missed work.
-It is the student's responsibility to find out what assignments have been missed or assigned during the absence. - 3.
-Teachers will inform students of their individual policies regarding how to obtain missing assignments.
+Teachers will inform students of their individual policies regarding how to obtain missing assignments. - F. Truancy